-Charge dropped against Afghan soldier seeking asylum in US
+Afghan soldier seeking US asylum freed from federal custody

-HOUSTON (AP) — Federal prosecutors have dropped an immigration charge against an Afghan soldier seeking asylum in the U.S. who was arrested months ago trying to cross the Mexico border after he fled Taliban rule.
+HOUSTON (AP) — An Afghan soldier seeking U.S. asylum who was detained for months after being arrested while trying to cross the Mexico border has been freed from immigration detention and reunited with his brother, his attorney said Wednesday.

-Abdul Wasi Safi remains in custody at a federal detention center in Eden, Texas, but the end of his criminal case means he will likely be released while his asylum claim is reviewed, an immigration attorney said Wednesday.
+Abdul Wasi Safi’s release from custody in Eden, Texas, came after a judge dropped an immigration charge against him at the request of federal prosecutors.

 Wasi Safi fled Afghanistan following the withdrawal of U.S. forces in August 2021, fearing reprisals from the Taliban because he had provided U.S. forces with information on terrorists while working as an intelligence officer for the Afghan National Security Forces.
 In the summer of 2022, he began a treacherous journey from Brazil to the U.S.-Mexico border, where he was arrested in September near Eagle Pass, Texas.
 He had hoped to eventually be reunited with his brother, who lives in Houston.